 Finding defensive lineman is hard, especially at smaller enrollment high schools.
 The trend from four-down to three-down is always fluctuating.
-As more teams turn to spread because of the lack of lineman, it is only natural for defensive coordinators to go small as well.
-Adding athletes to the field is never a bad thing, and if the “heaviest” set a defense will face is a two-back 20 personnel set, then why not keep a faster defense on the field?
+As more teams turn to the spread because of the lack of lineman, it is only natural for defensive coordinators to go “small” as well.
+Adding athletes to the field is never a bad thing, and if the “heaviest” formation a defense will face is a two-back 20 personnel set, then why not keep a faster defense on the field?
 The trend is playing out on Saturday’s too.
 Look at any conference that is heavy spread and the defenses are just smaller.
 They have to be.
-The phrase, “Speed kills,” has more validity than every before.
+The phrase, “Speed kills,” has more validity than ever before.

 In this day and age, the great defensive minds turn disadvantages into their own advantage.
 If a team is zone heavy, why not plug the middle and force the cutback early, if not drastically?
 Most high school offenses rely on a speedy back to hit the outside or cut it all the way to the backside.
 Again, why not make that an advantage for the defense?
-The 3-4 Tite, can be a simple way to eliminate the inside zone, make the read for the QB harder, and force the teams that like to run outside to run outside to open defenders.
+The 3-4 Tite Front can be a simple way to eliminate the inside zone, make the read for the QB harder, and force the teams that like to run outside to run outside to open defenders.

-3-4 Tite Defensive Front
+3-4 Tite Front (404)

 Other Spread Sets